 Browser Extensions

-Perhaps most impressive is the GPS spoofer available on extensions.
+Most impressive is the GPS spoofer.
 These are rare to find and are usually exclusive to Android devices, as with Windscribe and Surfshark.
 It’s great to see PureVPN has one available for browsers.

 We tested the GPS spoofer to see if our detected location matched our chosen server using a GPS coordinator.
 We were pleased to see that it worked, as you can see below.